 The course will emphasize active learning by each student in the class by means of the materials in the course website and individualized or small group discussions with the instructor.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.
 By the end of this course, students are expected to be familiar with most basic Japanese structures, to have acquired a substantial vocabulary, and to have gained sufficient speaking, listening, reading, and writing proficiency levels, which will enable the students to survive using Japanese in Japan.
 As for literacy, a few hundred new characters (Kanji) will be added by reading and writing longer passages.

+Requisite: JAPA 101 or equivalent.
 Fall and spring semesters.
-Senior Lecturer Kayama and Professor Tawa.
+Senior Lecturers Kayama and Miyama and Professor Tawa.